ChrisDeadman/KSPPartRemover/README.md

 	[Optional]
 	 -p, --part <id or name-pattern>
-		 apply part filter (applies to all parts if not specified) '!' in front of the regex performs inverse matching example for id: --part 1
+		 apply part filter (applies to all parts if not specified) if part is a number it is interpreted as the part id '!' in front of the regex performs inverse matching example for id: --part 1
 		 example for name pattern: --part 'fuelTank.*'